 Perhaps no other Mark Rothko painting has had such intrigue associated with its purchase as No 6 (Violet, Green, and Red – 1951).
 In 2014, the painting was purchased for 140,000,000 euros, or at the average 2014 exchange rate of about 184,000,000 USD.

 This is no doubt an astronomical amount of money for this painting.
 The painting is framed as 84 cm or 33 inches by 54 cm or 21 inches.
-In practical terms, a square inch of that painting (including the frame) is valued at over 265,000 USD.
+Practically, a square inch of that painting (including the frame) is valued at over 265,000 USD.

 Bouvier Affair And No Violet, Green, And Red By Mark Rothko